Advancing Transgender Civil Rights and Equality in New York: The Need for GENDA

 Learn more and take action to help make GENDA the law in New York.

-• Read our new report, Advancing Transgender Civil Rights and Equality in New York: The Need for GENDA.
+• Read our report, Advancing Transgender Civil Rights and Equality in New York: The Need for GENDA.

 • Share your story through the TRANScribe Project, which educates the public about the need for GENDA through the personal stories of trangender and gender non-conforming New Yorkers, and their friends, familiy, neighbors and co-workers.